Make a difference in your community!

 Mental health problems can affect anyone in the community and inaccurate and stigmatising attitudes towards people with mental illness are common.
 Many people lack the knowledge, skills, and confidence to support a friend, family member or co-worker experiencing a mental health problem, including how to approach someone and start a safe conversation.

 Evaluations consistently show that MHFA training is associated with improved knowledge of mental illnesses, their treatments and appropriate first aid strategies, and confidence in providing first aid to individuals with mental illness.
-It is also associated with decreased stigma and an increase in help provided.
+It is also associated with decreased stigma and an increase in the help provided.

 All MHFA courses are evaluated, using rigorous scientific methods, to ensure they are having a positive impact.